-- 1.3 In the assessment of Net Economic Efficiencies, merger parties must show that these efficiencies will be sufficient to outweigh the competition detriments caused by the merger.
+- 7.3 In the assessment of net economic efficiencies, merger parties must show that these efficiencies will be sufficient to outweigh the adverse effects resulting from SLC caused by the merger.
 Such efficiencies could include lower costs, greater innovation and greater choice or higher quality.
-While these types of efficiencies can be considered in assessing whether there are efficiencies that can increase rivalry, efficiencies considered as part of the Net Economic Efficiencies are assessed when a merger is likely to lead to a SLC.
-For example, a merger may despite leading to a SLC, give clear scope for large cost savings through a reduction in the costs of production (where these costs are not simply due to lower output alone).
-In some cases, a merger may facilitate innovation through R&D that could only be achieved through a certain critical mass, especially where larger fixed (and) sunk costs are involved.
+While these types of efficiencies can be considered in assessing whether there are efficiencies that can increase rivalry, efficiencies considered as part of the net economic efficiencies are assessed when a merger is likely to lead to an SLC.
+For example, a merger may, despite leading to an SLC, give clear scope for large cost savings through a reduction in the costs of production (where these costs are not simply due to lower output alone).
+Mergers (leading to SLC) that only create profits for the companies concerned are unlikely to benefit from the net economic efficiencies exclusion which requires efficiencies arising from the merger to outweigh its potential anti-competitive effects.15 In some cases, a merger may facilitate innovation through R&D that could only be achieved through a certain critical mass, especially where larger fixed (and) sunk costs are involved.
 However, in such cases these efficiencies will not increase rivalry in the relevant market.

 - 7.4 The types of efficiencies that CCS may consider can be categorised as follows:

-- Supply-side efficiencies:
+- supply-side efficiencies;

-- Demand-side efficiencies; and
+- demand-side efficiencies; and

-- Dynamic efficiencies.
+- dynamic efficiencies.